Strawberry Shortcake

 IMG_5063.jpg

 Not a fan of chocolate and peanut butter together?
 Neither is my mom.
-That's ok, I still love you.
+That's ok, we can still be friends.
 And because of that, why not head over to this Nutter Butter Pie instead?
 No chocolate there!

 This post may contain affiliate links.
 If you buy something using these links, Jennyblogs may receive a small commission, at no extra cost to you.
 This helps to support Jennyblogs.
 For further information see the privacy policy.
 Grazie!